 1. The Flagship Ponds project works with local communities and organisations to protect important freshwater pond sites across England and Wales.
 How many pond sites are you currently working on?

 Freshwater Habitats Trust is working on 70 of the hundred or so Flagship Pond sites we have identified in the UK.
 These are the most important pond sites, the top 0.2% of ponds.
-They support some of our rarest freshwater plants and animals, and we’ve selected them because the work we can do there, will really make a difference to these special places.
+They support some of our rarest freshwater plants and a

 Featured image credit: David Marsden